Gemeente-DenHaag/nl-portal-libraries/README.md

 ### Installing dependencies

-Install dependencies for all projects in the [packages](./packages) directory with the command `lerna bootstrap` or `npm run bootstrap` from the project root.
+Install dependencies for all projects in the [packages](./packages) directory with the command `lerna bootstrap` or `yarn run bootstrap` from the project root.

-Avoid using commands like `npm install` or `yarn install`, either from the project root, or from any of the [packages](./packages) directories.
+Avoid using commands like `yarn install`, either from the project root, or from any of the [packages](./packages) directories.

 _Tip: [Lerna](https://github.com/lerna/lerna) might not be installed when running `lerna bootstrap` for the first time.
-If this is the case, either install it globally with `npm install --global lerna` or` yarn global add lerna`, or run it through [npx](https://www.npmjs.com/package/npx): `npx lerna bootstrap`._
+If this is the case, either install it globally with `yarn global add lerna`, or run it through [npx](https://www.npmjs.com/package/npx): `npx lerna bootstrap`._

 ### Starting the project

-After installing dependencies, start the project with `npm run start` from the project root.
+After installing dependencies, start the project with `yarn run start` from the project root.

 This commands runs all the `start` scripts of each of the individual packages in the [packages](./packages) directory in parallel.

-_Tip: Packages can started individually by running `npm run start` from their respective directories._
+_Tip: Packages can started individually by running `yarn run start` from their respective directories._

 ### Building

-After installing dependencies, build the project with `npm run build` from the project root.
+After installing dependencies, build the project with `yarn run build` from the project root.

 This commands runs all the `build` scripts of each of the individual packages in the [packages](./packages) directory.

-_Tip: Packages can built individually by running `npm run build` from their respective directories._
+_Tip: Packages can built individually by running `yarn run build` from their respective directories._

 ### Testing

 Testing in this project is done with [Jest](https://jestjs.io/).
-Run the tests of all packages with `npm run test` from the project root.
-To keep watching the tests for any changes, use `npm run test:watch`.
+Run the tests of all packages with `yarn run test` from the project root.
+To keep watching the tests for any changes, use `yarn run test:watch`.

 ### Linting

 Testing in this project is done with [ESLint](https://eslint.org/).
-Look for linting errors in all packages by running `npm run lint` from the project root.
-Use `npm run lint:fix` to automatically fix these errors.
+Look for linting errors in all packages by running `yarn run lint` from the project root.
+Use `yarn run lint:fix` to automatically fix these errors.

 ### Prettifying

 Prettifying in this project is done with [Prettier](https://prettier.io/).
-Look for formatting errors in all packages by running `npm run prettier` from the project root.
-Use `npm run prettier:fix` to automatically fix these errors.
+Look for formatting errors in all packages by running `yarn run prettier` from the project root.
+Use `yarn run prettier:fix` to automatically fix these errors.

 ### Adding dependencies